 Films, sport games and visits to the neighboring towns/villages are options for the free time in the evenings.

 Insurance: The admission fee does not cover health insurance.
-It is necessary to arrange your own insurance before your trip to Republic of Macedonia.
+It is necessary to arrange your own insurance before your trip to Republic of North Macedonia.
 There are hospitals, clinics and pharmacies in all the larger towns.
 Foreign tourists must pay for health services, but might receive a refund if their home country has signed the Health Insurance Convention with Macedonia (you should check this information with your Ministry of Health).

 Weather: Moderate continental climate dominates in Stobi.
 Summers there are usually hot (up to 40-45 C; 100–110 F).
 Rainy and chilly days in this season are rare but not excluded.